Paul-tes/Math-magicians/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project just give it a star ⭐️.
+If you like this project give me start on my repo.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>